Nuclear Emergency In The First Few Hours

 -

-Eliminate any dust (or residue) from your clothes by brushing, shaking, and cleaning in a ventilated area.
-However, you need to cover your mouth and nose while you do this.
+Brush, shake, and clean your clothes in a ventilated area to remove dust (or residue).
+However, you must cover your mouth and nose while you do this.

 -